oracle-livelabs/oci/oci-stack-monitoring-getstarted/00-introduction/introduction.md

   - Identify a list of resources in a down state across the enterprise
   - Review open alarms across an enterprise
   - Review the performance of resources across an enterprise
-  - Replace a metric table to troubleshoot a database flash recovery area
+  - Review available Flash Recovery Area of an Oracle Database by replacing a table
 * Homepages
   - Review a resource homepage
   - Review Performance menu including, alarms, charts, tables, and Stack View